 William Collins Whitney (1841-1904)

-William C. Whitney, of New York; U.S. Secretary of the Navy
+William C. Whitney, of 871 Fifth Avenue, New York City; U.S. Secretary of the Navy

-He owed a large part of his success to his brothers-in-law: Oliver Hazard Payne, with whom he shared a room at Yale was a co-founder of Standard Oil; and, Charles T. Barney, was President of the Knickerbocker Trust.
+He owed a large part of his success to his brother-in-law, Oliver Hazard Payne, a co-founder and Treasurer of Standard Oil with whom he shared a room at Yale, but they famously fell out, the story of which is told in the history of the Whitney Mansion.
+Another brother-in-law was the disgraced Charles T. Barney, President of the Knickerbocker Trust Co.
 When Whitney took over the State Trust Company he used it to give illegal loans to a small group of powerful men who included among them P.A.B.
-Widnener, Anthony N. Brady, Thomas Fortune Ryan etc. Within just five years, William Whitney had earned himself over $40 million and was then considered a possible candidate for U.S. President.
+Widnener, Anthony N. Brady, Thomas Fortune Ryan etc. Within just five years, William Whitney had earned himself over $40-million and was then considered a possible candidate for U.S. President.
 He used part of his fortune to establish one of the largest and most successful thoroughbred racing stables in America, co-purchasing the Saratoga Racecourse too, which under him and his investors became what it is today.

-He owed a large part of his success to his brothers-in-law: Oliver Hazard Payne, with whom he shared a room at Yale was a co-founder of Standard Oil; and, Charles T. Barney, was President of the Knickerbocker Trust.
+He owed a large part of his success to his brother-in-law, Oliver Hazard Payne, a co-founder and Treasurer of Standard Oil with whom he shared a room at Yale, but they famously fell out, the story of which is told in the history of the Whitney Mansion.
+Another brother-in-law was the disgraced Charles T. Barney, President of the Knickerbocker Trust Co.
 When Whitney took over the State Trust Company he used it to give illegal loans to a small group of powerful men who included among them P.A.B.
-Widnener, Anthony N. Brady, Thomas Fortune Ryan etc. Within just five years, William Whitney had earned himself over $40 million and was then considered a possible candidate for U.S. President.
+Widnener, Anthony N. Brady, Thomas Fortune Ryan etc. Within just five years, William Whitney had earned himself over $40-million and was then considered a possible candidate for U.S. President.
 He used part of his fortune to establish one of the largest and most successful thoroughbred racing stables in America, co-purchasing the Saratoga Racecourse too, which under him and his investors became what it is today.